Get-Joe/empty_recycle_bin/README.md

 1. You work in an Enterprise Domain.
 2. You have rights to execute Powershell scipts across the domain.
-3. Preferably you have access to to manage Group Policy, including the ability to sign scrypts and set log on scrypts.
+3. Preferably you have access to to manage Group Policy, including the ability to sign scripts and set log on scripts.

 ##Some things about Windows and the recycle bin in an Enterprise Domain.